Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Knee problems can often be diagnosed and treated with a technique called arthroscopy.
 This type of surgery is done using an instrument called an arthroscope (scope).
 Only a few small incisions are needed for this surgery.
 The procedure can be used to diagnose a knee problem.
 In many cases, treatment can also be done using arthroscopy.

-Have lab tests done as advised.
+Have lab or other testing done as advised.

 Do not eat or drink anything for 10 hours before the procedure.